Did you buy the 12-inch MacBook? I did, but not because I wanted one.

 But despite its upgrades, the new MacBook is not the MacBook Air replacement that rumors once again predict will arrive this summer - it's the same unique, dazzling and challenging laptop as the one that launched one year ago.
 Only faster, and with longer-lasting battery life.

 A new processor, coupled with faster internal storage, memory and graphics has brought tangible improvements to the MacBook's performance.
 You'll still have to somehow manage with a single USB-C port, bolting on adapters and connectors to equip your FrankenMac with vital extra limbs.

 And if you didn't get on with its super-shallow keyboard, your fingers will remain as unconvinced as they were before - especially during long typing sessions.
 The MacBook brings more megahertz, and I'm not talking about clock speed.

-Since the rose gold addition to the MacBook family launched in the spring, rumors of its successor have already begun to circulate.
-A patent filed last summer, for instance, suggests the MacBook could see an update in the future featuring mobile LTE connectivity for internet on the go, thereby making it a thrifty alternative to the iPad Pro.
+Moreover, rumors of the 12-inch MacBook's successor have already begun to circulate.
+A patent filed last summer, for instance, suggests there may be an update featuring mobile LTE connectivity in the MacBook’s future.

 Big money Mac

 Some people expected Apple to discount its refreshed MacBook to sweeten the deal.
 It didn't.
 The entry-level model still costs £1,049 ($1,299 or AUS$1,999), around $50/$73/AUS$99 more than the 13-inch Retina MacBook Pro.

 If the cost remains too high for you, then consider picking up last year's version from Apple's refurb store.
 While the 2016 refresh is technically the better machine, you wouldn't be able to tell the difference between the two when undertaking low-level tasks such as surfing the web or typing up documents in Pages.